Must-know Malaysia Leave Types and Overtime Pay Rates

 1.5 x RM10 = RM15 per hour

-When he clocks in 10 hours for a Normal Working Day, that counts as an additional 2 hours of work.
+When Kenneth clocks in 10 hours for a Normal Working Day, that counts as an additional 2 hours of work.
 His overtime pay, in that case, should amount to:

 Hours of overtime x overtime rate =